Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On traces

 By the lemma, we have that $N$ is a subgroup of $G$.
-As we showed in the proof of Theorem \ref{all traces}, $N$ is finite.
+As we determined in the proof of Theorem \ref{all traces}, $N$ is finite.
 Also, it is easy to see that $N$ is closed under conjugation.
-Thus, $N$ is a finite normal subgroup.
+Hence, $N$ is a finite normal subgroup.